Analysis widget

 • Input—All of the tool's input parameters are listed here.
 You can provide a run time label for each input parameter.
 Depending on the type of parameter (for example, GPFeatureRecordSetLayer, GPDate), you may be able to select input methods, provide default values, and more.
 View a full list of supported data types in the table below.

 • Output—All of the tool's output parameters are listed here.
-You can provide a run time label for each output parameters.
-Depending on the type of parameter (for example, GPFeatureRecordSetLayer, GPString), you may be able to allow the end user to export results or add result layers to the connected map automatically.
+You can provide a run time label for each output parameter.
+For some types of parameters (for example, GPFeatureRecordSetLayer and GPString), additional settings appear.
+You may be able to allow end users to export results, add result layers to the connected map automatically, or define the symbology of the result layer.
 Check the Ignore this output box to remove that output from the results.

-• Option—Provide help documentation for your custom tool.
+• Show tool help link—Provide a link to help documentation for your custom tool.
 By default, the widget reads the tool's service htm.

 • Display tool history from mapDisplay tools from the map's analysis history in the History tab at run time.